glossd/yetis/README.md

 kind: Deployment
 spec:
   name: hello-world # Must be unique
+  preCmd: javac HelloWorld.java # Command to execute before the starting the process.
   cmd: java HelloWorld
   workdir: /home/user/myproject # Directory where command is executed.
 Defaults to the path in 'apply -f'.
   logdir: /home/user/myproject/logs # Directory where the logs are stored.
 Defaults to the path in 'apply -f'.